'So much depends on you': Congress hears Puerto Rico needs massive funds, help

 After nearly two months since the storm made landfall, more than 70 percent of residents remain without electricity, and several sectors still have no running water.

-In a written statement submitted to the House Natural Resources Committee before testifying on Tuesday, Financial Oversight and Management Board chair Natalie Jaresko said, “The island now needs help — emergency and restoration funds and assistance on an unprecedented scale.
+In a statement to the House Committee on Natural Resources before testifying on Tuesday, Natalie Jaresko, the chair of the Financial Oversight and Management Board for Puerto Rico, said: “The island now needs help — emergency and restoration funds and assistance on an unprecedented scale.
 Before the hurricanes, the board was determined that Puerto Rico and its instrumentalities could achieve balanced budgets, work its way through its debt problems, and develop a sustainable economy without federal aid.
 That is simply no longer possible.”

 The fiscal control board was created during the Obama administration to oversee a restructuring of the island’s crippling $72 billion debt, but debt repayment has taken a back seat to the more immediate need of hurricane recovery efforts.
 Jaresko told lawmakers that the island’s recovery depends largely on a concerted federal response, and that there is no way to predict when the debt issue will be taken up.